xiaoyanit/TeXpert/README.md

    document)
  * shortcut to insert macros that are not combinations of English words
  * labels
-1. smart correction suggestion
+1. Smart correction suggestion
  * `Begin align` --> `\begin{align}`
  * `right arrow` --> `\rightarrow`
-1. button to compile with [TeXPortal][4]
+1. Button to compile with [TeXPortal][4]
- * 3 engines only: `pdflatex`, `bibtex`, `makeindex`
  * load and annotate generated log
-1. basic syntax highlighting: *NO* consideration for
+1. Basic syntax highlighting: *NO* consideration for
  * ``\catcode`\[char]=[num]`` (cf. [this Wiki page][5])
  * `verbatim` environment
  * complicated context-free grammar styling (e.g. math formulas in `$$ ... $$`)
-   (TeX as a programming language is Turing-complete, having **NO** fix grammar in the first place due to macro expansion);
+   (TeX as a programming language is Turing-complete, having **NO** fix grammar in the first place due to macro expansion)
-1. document reorganization (inspired by Eclipse's refactoring features) such as
+1. Document reorganization (inspired by Eclipse's refactoring features) such as
  * move `\newcommand` to preamble
  * rename defined command (in a context-sensitive way)
  * format the source code (e.g. separate displayed math, `\begin`, `\end`,